 Saving money isn’t always easy.
-This is evidenced by the one in three American families who reported having no savings at all to Pew Charitable Trusts earlier this year.
+This is evidenced by the one in three American families who reported having no savings at all (source: Pew Charitable Trust).

-But whether you’re planning for retirement, saving for a down payment on a home or simply trying to ensure you have enough money in your bank account to cover emergency car repairs, it pays, quite literally, to think long-term.
+But whether you’re planning for retirement or saving for a down payment on a home, or simply trying to ensure you have enough money in your bank account to cover emergency car repairs, it pays, quite literally, to think long-term.

 But if these automatic withdrawals aren’t cutting it, here are few ways to fool yourself into saving a bigger portion of your check.

 1. ‘Raise’ Your Rent